kant/sharpapp/README.md

 * Telemetry
 	- Block IP adresses of telemetry
 * Install
-	- Install basic software with integrated for Ninite service
+	- Install basic software with integrated Ninite service, Ninite PowerShell GUI or just download Windows 10 ISO files
 * Scripting
 	- Lock down Windows 10, block telemetry and automate with PowerShell in a #App GUI
 * More